Citizen Data Scientist

 TL;DR: What is Citizen Data Scientist?

-Citizen Data Scientist a person who creates or generates models that use advanced diagnostic analytics or predictive and prescriptive capabilities, but whose primary job function is outside the field of statistics and analytics.
+Citizen Data Scientist is a person who creates models using advanced diagnostic, predictive, or prescriptive capabilities, but whose primary job function is outside statistics and analytics.

 What is Citizen Data Scientist?